Please click on the links below for more detailed information.

 Our primary means of communication during the summer will be through email and the Junior Program website.
 Please check your email regularly once the summer begins.
 Our Sailing Director and Junior Sailing Assistant are always available to discuss your child’s sailing progress and any other concerns you may have.

 We look forward to a safe and successful season!

 The following safety equipment is mandatory for all sailors participating in the RYC Junior Sailing Program: a USCG-approved life vest with attached whistle, sun block, hat, water bottle, sunglasses and closed-toe shoes.
 All boats and sailing equipment must pass safety check-in before they can be used in the program.
 A full list is available in the Junior Sailing Handbook.

 VolunteersThe RYC Sailing Program relies on parent volunteers during the spring and summer to help make this program a success.
-There are many different ways to help: parent of the Day shifts, helping out at an RYC run junior regatta, photographing sailors for the end of program slide show, chairing or co-chairing an event or committees are all ways to get involved.
-Please contact us to register your interest.
+There are many different ways to help: Parent of the Day, helping out at RYC hosted JSA regatta, photographing sailors for the end of program slide show, chairing or co-chairing an event, or serving on a committees.
+Please contact us to get involved.

 The JSA of LIS is the governing body for Junior Sailing in our area.
 On top of managing the regatta schedule they also provide training for instructors as well as resources for parents and sailors.
 Please explore the JSA website as it is a wonderful resource.